Basmalakh22/technical-questions-about-backend-/About Laravel.md

 ## What is a Transaction?

 - A Transaction in databases ensures that a set of operations is completed successfully.
 If any operation fails, the transaction can be rolled back to maintain data consistency.

 ---

-## What is Seeder &Factory?

-- Seeder: Used to populate the database with test data or default values.
-- Factory: Used to create fake data for testing and seeding using model factories.

----